DHTMLX/docs-diagram/docs/guides/ai-integrations/mcp-server.md

 ## Inside a Diagram MCP server request

-Under the DHTMLX Diagram MCP server sit two separate workflows, *Search* and *Inference*, and the assistant chooses between them based on the request.
-Both draw on the same Retrieval-Augmented Generation (RAG) index built from the documentation. *Search* is the one that hands the assistant reference pages to work from; *Inference* skips that step and answers the question itself.

-For example, ask *"How do I configure a swimlane diagram with custom cell headers?"* and the assistant sends that one to *Search*: it matches the swimlanes documentation, hands back the reference pages, and the assistant writes the configuration from them rather than from memory.
-A prompt with a single factual answer, like which method controls auto-layout, is one the assistant can route to *Inference* instead, which reads the same kind of pages and returns the answer on its own.
+The DHTMLX MCP server runs a Retrieval-Augmented Generation (RAG) pipeline over the Model Context Protocol (MCP), routing each query to one of two workflows: *Search*, which retrieves matching reference pages for the assistant to work from, or *Inference*, which reads those pages and returns a finished answer directly.
+Here's how that plays out for the prompt *"How do I configure a swimlane diagram with custom cell headers?"*:

+1. The assistant sends the query through MCP.
+2. The server matches it to the swimlanes documentation.
+3. Since the answer requires generated code, it routes to *Search* (a narrower factual question, like which method controls auto-layout, would go to *Inference*).
+4. *Search* pulls the matching pages from a vector index built on the current Diagram docs.
+5. Those pages return to the assistant as context.
+6. The assistant writes the swimlane configuration from that context rather than from memory.

+This keeps generated Diagram code aligned with the documentation as it stands today, not a training-time snapshot.

 ## Bringing the MCP server into your AI tool